 Due to workforce reductions resulting from cuts to the Department of Revenue's administrative budget, processing of tax year 2001 income tax returns was delayed.
-Over the January to June 2002 period, approximately \$265 million in income tax refunds were delayed, compared to the same period in 2001.
-The State Comptroller will account for the tax refund liability in fiscal 2002, although payments are being processed in early fiscal 2003.
+Over the January to June 2002 period, approximately \$265 million in income tax refunds and approximately \$9 million in tax payments were delayed, compared to the same period in 2001.
+The State Comptroller has accrued the tax refund liability and related receivables in fiscal 2002, although payments and deposits were processed in early fiscal 2003.
 However, it is uncertain what the impact of similar delays may be on total fiscal 2003 tax collections, as delays in refund processing could recur in the January to June 2003 period if Department of Revenue staff reductions remain in place during all of fiscal 2003.
 On May 17, 2002 the Acting Governor signed legislation that included \$1 million to help the Department of Revenue deal with the processing backlog.
-It is not expected that the ongoing delay in processing tax year 2001 income tax returns will have a material impact on the timely deposit of payments enclosed with those returns during fiscal 2002 or 2003.
+It is not expected that the ongoing delay in processing tax year 2001 income tax returns will have a material impact on the timely deposit of payments enclosed with those returns during fiscal 2003.